Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     you see a small number (1) next to the device name in the upper left-hand corner, or find there a small arrow pointing down, or find the app listed in the download section of your device.
-You may also immediately notice the words “Starting download…” flash along the bottom of the browser.
+You may also immediately notice the words "Starting download…" flash along the bottom of the browser.
 Touch the number/arrow/listing and install the app.
 You can also find your downloaded APK in the downloads folder on your device.

--   When it is done installing, find your downloaded APK file and click “Open” and follow any additional steps to confirm installation.
+-   When it is done installing, find your downloaded APK file and click "Open" and follow any additional steps to confirm installation.
 You will know when it is finished you will see a Tangerine login screen.
     You have now installed and launched the application.
 From now on, you can get into the application by clicking on the Tangerine icon